 St Bees Village Primary School

 St Bees Village Primary School is in an award winning village on the beautiful West coast of Cumbria.
 We have grown over the years and now have upwards of 180 children.
 We have seven classes from Reception up to Year 6.
 The school also has a Breakfast and Afterschool club so we can offer wrap around care.
-In the adjacent building there is our Pre-School with which our school has close links.
+In the adjacent building there is our Pre-School which allows the children in our care a smooth transition into school.
 We can meet the needs of children with a wide range of different abilities in a happy, nurturing environment.